obetomuniz/chatgpt-quicklink-chrome-extension/README.md

 ## Concept

-This Chrome extension concept is pretty simple: Unleash Chrome users to launch and start chat sessions on ChatGPT by OpenAI website from anywhere throught a NOT SUPPORTED BY DEFAULT query parameter `q` that automagically fill the ChatGPT input field and start a chat session for you.
+This Chrome extension concept is pretty simple: Unleash Chrome users to launch and start chat sessions on ChatGPT by OpenAI web application from anywhere throught a NOT SUPPORTED BY DEFAULT query parameter `q` that automagically fill the ChatGPT input field and trigger the chat session for you.

 ```
 https://chat.openai.com/chat?q={Query}